jcksnvllxr80/raspi_pico_christmas_tree/README.md

 ## Description

-This project was designed for a decorative Christmas tree made out of cedar which stands about two feet in height.
-It consists of a Raspberry Pi Pico, a string of ws2812 neopixels, a 128x64 pixel (model: SSD1306) OLED display, an EEPROM (model: 24LC512), and a standard push-button.
-The string of lights serve as the lights on the wooden Christmas tree and are controlled by one wire sending data in series to the lights. each new received value pushes the previous down the line to the next light.
-The different patterns of the lights are cycled through by pressing the push-button.
-The OLED display communication protocol is SPI and this display is used to give feedback to the user in form of the name of the LED string lighting style name.
-A blank screen will be displayed after no button activity has occurred in a certain number of seconds (TBD).
-Each time the led string lighting style changes, the array index of that style is stored in the EEPROM so that on next start up that setting is immediately recalled and used.
+This project was designed for a decorative pineapple sculpture fitted with ws2812 neopixels.
+It consists of a Raspberry Pi Pico, a string of ws2812 neopixels arranged in rows across the pineapple, a 128x64 pixel (model: SSD1306) OLED display, an EEPROM (model: 24LC512), and a standard push-button.
+The LEDs are controlled by one wire sending data in series — each new received value pushes the previous down the line to the next light.
+The different lighting effects are cycled through by pressing the push-button.
+The OLED display (SPI) shows the name of the currently active effect and goes blank after a configurable number of seconds of inactivity.
+Each time the effect changes, the array index of that effect is stored in the EEPROM so that on next startup that setting is immediately recalled and used.
 I2C protocol is used to talk to the EEPROM.

 ## Prerequisites